Reasons You May Need So Much Reassurance In A Relationship

 Working with a therapist in couples or individual therapy sessions may be an essential part of developing secure attachment or coping with a mental illness.
 Licensed marriage counselors and family therapists, in particular, are trained in managing relationship challenges, including excessive reassurance seeking.

 While therapy can be effective, barriers to in-person care can arise, such as anxiety, cost, or distance.
-In these cases, online therapy through a platform like BetterHelp for individuals or ReGain for couples may be valuable.
-A person can meet with an online therapist without leaving home and have more mental health professionals than are available in their local area.
+In such cases, online therapy through platforms like BetterHelp for individuals or Regain for couples may be beneficial.
+A person can meet with an online therapist from the comfort of their own home and have access to more mental health professionals than are available in their local area.
 Online therapists have the same training and qualifications as traditional therapists and use the same evidence-based tools to help clients with relationship problems involving reassurance-seeking behaviors.

 Online therapy offers nearly as many techniques as traditional therapy, and evidence suggests it is as effective as in-person options.
 An online therapist might offer cognitive-behavioral therapy to address attachment issues, tapping into the root cause of why some relationships require ongoing reassurance.
 In some cases, they might recommend another therapeutic approach, especially for people with certain mental health conditions like OCD.

-Therapists might also provide strategies and guidance regarding relationship skills or other areas that can be affected by attachment problems.
+Therapists may also provide strategies and guidance on relationship skills or other areas that attachment issues can impact.
 For example, they might teach mindful breathing and other relaxation techniques to stay in the present moment when experiencing attachment anxiety.

 Takeaway

-A person's relationships with their parents or caregivers as a child can substantially impact how they perceive adult romantic relationships and relationship reassurance.
-Those with secure attachments often have healthy relationships with their parents and adult romantic relationships based on security, honesty, kindness, and empathy.
+A person's relationships with their parents or caregivers during childhood can substantially impact how they perceive adult romantic relationships and seek reassurance in relationships.
+Individuals with secure attachments tend to have healthy relationships with their parents and form romantic relationships based on security, honesty, kindness, and empathy.

 Those with one of the insecure types—anxious, avoidant, or disorganized—are significantly more likely to experience conflict in adult relationships.
 Although a person’s relationship with their parents may influence how they engage in romantic relationships, modifying undesired elements of a specific attachment type can be possible.